sei-international/LEAPMacro.jl/docs/src/demand-led-growth.md

 Prices for goods and services may be treated with greater or lesser sophistication in demand-led models, but they play a less central role than in supply-led models.
 In general, demand for products is considered to be more responsive to income than to price, and firms are assumed to set prices by mark-up.
 More emphasis is placed on "macroeconomic prices", including wage rates, the interest rate set by the central bank, and the exchange rate.

-[^1]: E.g., see [_The Economics of Demand-Led Growth_](https://www.e-elgar.com/shop/usd/the-economics-of-demand-led-growth-9781840641776.html) by Mark Setterfield
+[^1]: E.g., see: [_The Economics of Demand-Led Growth_](https://www.e-elgar.com/shop/usd/the-economics-of-demand-led-growth-9781840641776.html) by Mark Setterfield.
+[^2]: See: [_Socially Relevant Policy Analysis: Structuralist Computable General Equilibrium Models for the Developing World_](https://mitpress.mit.edu/books/socially-relevant-policy-analysis) and [_Reconstructing Macroeconomics: Structuralist Proposals and Critiques of the Mainstream_](https://www.hup.harvard.edu/catalog.php?isbn=9780674010734) by Lance Taylor; [_Growth and Policy in Developing Countries: A Structuralist Approach_](https://cup.columbia.edu/book/growth-and-policy-in-developing-countries/9780231150149) by Jose Ocampo, Codrina Rada, and Lance Taylor.

 ## Demand in the Macro model
 Demand in the Macro model comes from three sources: final demand (made up of households, non-profits serving households, and government); exports net of imports; and investment expenditure.